I love Southampton, but there is still so much we can all do to improve our great city.

 I joined the Labour Party because I wanted to make a real difference to my community and the city I love and, in 2011, I was elected to Southampton City Council in Shirley, a then-safe Tory ward.
 We have built a great local campaign team which responds to residents’ needs and gets our message out there.

-I am also responsible for launching the bid for Southampton to become UK City of Culture 2025, a competition in which we were finalists.
+I was also responsible for launching the bid for Southampton to become UK City of Culture 2025, a competition in which we were finalists.
 It was a process that transformed our city and created a sense of belonging and pride.

 During the brief period of Conservative control in Southampton following the 2021 local elections, I became Leader of the Labour Group and Opposition in the city.
 Whilst in this role I continued to help put Southampton on the map and influenced national policy in a variety of areas.